Connecticut Sports Betting

 Only DraftKings (DraftKings Casino) and FanDuel (Mohegan Sun Casino) were permitted to launch online casino products, which can either be accessed via the sportsbook’s app or through a separate app.

-Currently, new users on FanDuel Sportsbook CT can get an up to $1,000 risk-free bet.
-New users on Mohegan Sun Casino can get their first 24 hours of play risk-free up to $1,000.
-And SugarHouse Sportsbook CT new players can expect to receive an up to $250 sign up bonus.
+Currently, new users on Mohegan Sun Casino can get their first 24 hours of play no sweat up to $1,000.
+And SugarHouse Sportsbook CT new players can expect to receive a 2nd chance bet up to $500.

 Gambling in Connecticut is split between two entities: tribal casinos and the Connecticut Lottery.
 The Mashantucket Pequot Tribal Nation operates Foxwoods Casino, while The Mohegan Tribe operates Mohegan Sun Casino.